goncalor/SLAE64/1/readme.markdown

 Calling [`bind(2)`][man_2_bind] is probably the part of this shellcode most prone to confusion.
 The first argument is the ID (know as "file descriptor") of the socket created by `socket`.

 The second argument is a pointer to a structure of the type `sockaddr_in`.
 So you need to create this structure in memory and then get a pointer to it.
 To understand this structure [Beej's Guide to Network Programming][beej_sockaddr_in] is a valuable resource.
-We see `sockaddr_in` is defined as follows:
+We see `sockaddr_in` is declared as follows:

     struct sockaddr_in {
         short            sin_family;